it-at-m/refarch-templates/docs/document.md

 To maintain high quality in your documentation, we provide a script to run various checking tools.

 By executing `npm run lint`, the tool [markdownlint-cli](https://github.com/igorshubovych/markdownlint-cli) will be used to check validity of your markdown files.
-The configuration file we provide (`.markdownlint.jsonc`) is almost default, but feel free adjust it to your own needs.
+The configuration file we provide (`.markdownlint.jsonc`) is almost default, but feel free to adjust it to your own needs.
 Please check out the official documentation of [markdownlint](https://github.com/DavidAnson/markdownlint#optionsconfig) in this case.
 For all other files (e.g. the Vitepress configuration file) [Prettier](https://prettier.io/) and its respective configuration file (`.prettierrc`) is used.

 A lot of the reported errors can be automatically fixed by running `npm run fix`.